Code-Institute-Submissions/GigiLi89-PP1/README.md

 After the first run I had some errors on the Performance (70) and Accessibility (82).

 My first choice of color was a lighter brown (#AD795B) combined with a back font color.
-I used a color contrast tool (linked in my sources) and picked a slightly darker brown (#714C42)with a white font color instead.
+I used a color contrast tool (linked in my resources) and picked a slightly darker brown (#714C42)with a white font color instead.
 I also changed the logo to the same brown to match the rest of the site, this I did in Canva since I designed the logo myself.

 After those changes my Accessibility came up to 100.

-My Performance was still on 70 and Lighthouse recommended to change my images from png to webp, which I did using a converter (also linked in my sources).
+My Performance was still on 70 and Lighthouse recommended to change my images from png to webp, which I did using a converter (also linked in my resources).
 This made my Performance board to go up to 75.
 Main problem is still my header/hero image.

 ![Lighthouse error Mobile](assets/img_readme/lighthouse_error.png)